Transportation forecasting: Integrated Transport - Land Use Models

 These models are intended to forecast the effect of changes in the transport network and operations over the future location of activities, and then forecast the effect of these new locations over the transport demand.

 Per-driver models

 As data science and big data technologies become available to transport modelling, research is moving towards modelling and predicting behaviours of individual drivers in whole cities at the individual level.
 This will involve understanding individual drivers' origins and destinations as well as their utility functions.
-This may be done by fusing per-driver data collected on road networks, such as my ANPR cameras, with other data on individuals, such as data from their social network profiles, store card purchase data, and search engine history.
+This may be done by fusing per-driver data collected on road networks, such as by ANPR cameras, with other data on individuals, such as data from their social network profiles, store card purchase data, and search engine history.
 This will lead to more accurate predictions, enhanced ability to control traffic for customized prioritization of particular drivers, but also to ethical concerns as local and national governments use more data about identifiable individuals.
 While the integration of such partially personal data is tempting, there are considerable privacy concerns over the possibilities, related to the criticisms of mass surveillance.